 The students enrolled in the courses for credit (1) may be credited with no more than twelve semester hours in Bible on any bachelor's degree, (2) are subject to the regulations of the catalog on the amount of work which may be carried.

-Bible courses for which college credit is given are conducted by the Baptist Student Union and the Wesley Foundation.
+Bible courses for which college credit is given are conducted by the Baptist Student Union, the Wesley Foundation and Church of Christ Bible Chair.